 Thankfully, INNOVA offers an OBD1 adaptor for a small additional fee that will make the 3160RS OBD1-compatible.
 It is a massive advantage, especially for smaller repair shops frequently working on older cars.
 OBD1 code readers are scarce these days and tend to be quite expensive, given that you can get your hands on one.

-If you work on cars produced prior to 1996, no need to worry, the INNOVA 3160RS Pro got your back!
+If you work on cars produced before 1996, no need to worry, the INNOVA 3160RS Pro got your back!

 Emissions readiness test